Richard Harrow: Season 4

 One year later, Richard makes his way to his childhood home in Wisconsin to visit Emma.
 Richard returns home to find Emma widowed, pregnant and in debt.
 During his visit with his sister, Richard finds it difficult to put down the family dog.
 During this time Richard is tracked down by a former client who had hired Richard previously to carry out an assassination contract that was not honored.
 They corner Richard in the barn; during the ensuing struggle, Richard kills one of the gangsters, but the other one breaks Richard's hand and nearly kills him.
 Emma arrives just in time and kills the gangster, saving Richard's life.
 Richard realizes he is a danger to his sister and decides to go back to Atlantic City.

 Upon returning to Atlantic City, Richard bumps into Sagorsky, who is dying of cirrhosis of the liver.
 Richard finds out that Julia is locked in a custody battle with Gillian over Tommy.
-Richard returns to the Sagorskys' home to help Julia, whom he marries.
+Richard returns to the Sagorskys' home to help Julia, who he marries.
 To provide for his new family, Richard gets a job washing dishes at the Onyx Club, with the help of Nucky.

 When Gillian is arrested for murder, Richard and Julia see an opportunity to get permanent custody of Tommy.
 Gillian claims that the body found on her estate was that of her son, Jimmy, and with the body having been cremated, there is no way to prove otherwise.
 In order to undermine her story, Richard asks Nucky for the location where Jimmy's body is actually buried.
 Nucky agrees to tell Richard, but for a price: he must eliminate New York gangster Dr. Valentin Narcisse (Jeffrey Wright), who is causing problems for Nucky and his associate Chalky White (Michael K. Williams).
 As he prepares to shoot Narcisse, he hesitates and his hand shakes, and he accidentally kills White's daughter Maybelle (Christina Jackson) when she unexpectedly steps into the line of fire.
-Richard is mortally wounded in the ensuing gunfire, but manages to make his way to the Atlantic City Boardwalk, where he dies.
-His dying visions show him returning to the farm in Wisconsin to meet his entire family, with his face complete and healed.
+Richard is mortally wounded in the ensuing gunfire, but manages to make his way to the Atlantic City Boardwalk, where he crawls to safety underneath it.
+Harrow has a final vision of returning home, to the loving embrace of his family, before he removes his mask and dies in the sand.